More data.

 How much data do you actually need?

-Most students who think they need unlimited data actually do not.
-100GB at £18 per month from Lebara covers almost everyone comfortably and costs less than unlimited.
-The only time unlimited genuinely makes sense is if you are regularly tethering your laptop to your phone as your main internet connection in your accommodation.
+Most students who think they need unlimited data actually do not. iD Mobile's 110GB at £10 per month covers almost everyone comfortably, and VOXI's endless social media stretches a 60GB allowance much further than the number suggests.
+The only time unlimited genuinely makes sense is if you are regularly tethering your laptop to your phone as your main internet connection, and even then, giffgaff's £14 unlimited is the cheapest route we track.

 30-day or 12-month plan?